jordanks93/Responsive-Portfolio/README.md

   * displays a contact form
   * users can enter their contact information and a short message (not functional yet)

-# List of technologies used
+# List of technologies used:
   * HTML
   * CSS